-17. MANAGEMENT COMPANY AGREEMENT
+14. MANAGEMENT COMPANY AGREEMENT

 The Academy contracted with Concepts Schools, Inc. to serve as the Academy's management company.
 The contract is renewed automatically every year in one year terms unless the Academy or the management company decides otherwise.
-According to the contract, the Academy transfers 10% of the funds received from the State.
-In fiscal year 2018, the Academy paid \$115,000 to Concept Schools for management services.
-Remaining fee balance of \$220,135 was forgiven by Concept Schools, and is reflected in the Statement of Revenues, Expenses and Change in Net Position as donated management fee.
+The management contract was amended in fiscal year 2017.
+According to amended terms, the School shall automatically transfer ten percent (10%) of the funds received from the State when such funds are immediately available in the School's accounts.
+In fiscal year 2018, the Academy paid \$132,500 to Concept Schools for management services, and the remaining fee balance of \$101,527 was forgiven by Concept Schools, and is reflected in the Statement of Revenues, Expenses and Change in Net Position as donated management fee.